elastic/eui/wiki/backport-process.md

 ### Tracking issue

-When preparing for a backport a github issue in should be created in EUI referencing the relevant issues and/or PRs to be included - see https://github.com/elastic/eui/issues/3386 as an example.
+When preparing for a backport a GitHub issue should be created in EUI referencing the relevant issues and/or PRs to be included - see https://github.com/elastic/eui/issues/3386 as an example.
 This issue is used to keep track of the patch's completion progress and to ensure the desired changes are included in the release.

 ### Patch process